Whaling in the United States: Black and indigenous recruiting

 Whaling merchants at the peak of whaling understood that many white Americans were not drawn to whaling, whether that be the conditions on board, or the opportunities elsewhere for work, so many merchants sought the labor of men who were willing to work the unappealing job of a whaleman.
 This led to many merchants and shipping agents to use the labor of black and indigenous men.

 Black and indigenous men were more likely to accept the labor of whaling because of the economic prosperity that it granted, many black men would sell their shares because they were in immediate demand for money.
 Although recruiting was prominent many Black and indigenous men were drawn to the practice of whaling because of its ability to grant economic support.
 At 16 years old, Paul Cuffe went on his first whaling voyage in order to economically support his family.
 Many young men of color went on whaling voyages because of the wages that they granted which were particularly important for free black people to support themselves, and indigenous families to support themselves given that they were forced to participate in a market economy after American’s dispossessed many indigenous people of their land and removed their food sources.

 Although many Black and indigenous people sought work on whaling vessels, there were several instances of coercion, where Black men were taken onboard as slaves, and indigenous men taken as indentured servants.
 Coercion took place in many forms, many times economically, where men were taken under accusations of debt.
 In 1799 The Pockentt brothers, two indigenous men in Cape Cod were taken by authorities as a punishment for alleged debt.
 Another example of indentured servitude was a man named Peter Wayamayahue, a Pequot man, who indentured himself on a whaling vessel then escaped his servitude by joining another vessel.

 Overall, in the whaling industry, the need for labor overshadowed the majority of the racism involved with employment at the time.
-Many whaling agents and captains purposely employed men who had escaped from slavery, and many of these captains were quakers, abolitionists.
+Many whaling agents and captains purposely employed men who had escaped from slavery, and many of these captains were Quakers and/or abolitionists.
 In 1769, Prince Boston, a man who had escaped from slavery found work on the whaleship Friendship, as the ship's captain, Elisha Folger, was a Quaker who knew of Boston's status.
 Quakers were instrumental in recruiting black men specifically.
 Crispus Attucks, the first person killed in the Boston Massacre, was a black man who escaped from slavery and found work on a whaling vessel before his death in 1770.
 Paul Cuffe, was a member of the Society of Friends and a whaling merchant who often employed all black crews.

 One of the most prominent reasons why Black and indigenous men were able to find work on vessels was because of racial archetypes, which produced a narrative that Black men's purpose was for physical labor, and that Indigenous men were natural whalers, and natural harpooners.
 This was able to grant them work, but also played a role in many black and Indigenous men not being able to rise in the ranks of their lay.